WuChao-2024/rdk_en_wuc_check_fork/docs/RDK.md

 - VNC service is not automatically started by default to reduce system resource consumption.
 Users can enable it through the srpi-config tool.
 - RDK X3 v2.1 and RDK Module development board's CPU can run at a maximum frequency of 1.5GHz in normal mode and 1.8GHz after overclocking.

+Bug Fixes:
-Bug Fixes: [No specific translation provided]- Remove redundant kernel logs for Wi-Fi drivers.
+- Remove redundant kernel logs for Wi-Fi drivers.
 - Modify apt source domain to sunrise.horizon.cc.

 Other updates:

 - Support for the Chromium browser, users can install and use it with `sudo apt install chromium`.

-### Version Number: 2.0.0
+### Version: 2.0.0

 This release brings many anticipated features and improvements, aiming to provide a better development experience and broader application support.
 Here are the main highlights of this version release: